Ping Pong (1986 film): Plot

 In Chinatown, London, restaurateur Sam Wong dies in a telephone booth after making a call.
 Law clerk Elaine Choi is tasked with executing his will.
 After attending Mr. Wong's funeral, she reads the will to the family.
 Mr. Wong leaves one of his restaurants to his eldest son Mike on the condition that it be run as a traditional Chinese restaurant, and another to Jimmy Lee if he agrees to run the restaurant.
 To his wife Ah Ying, he leaves the family home and warehouse.
 He leaves £90,000 to be shared equally between his two sons and his daughter Cherry.
 The latter also receives the family store.
 For his friend Mr. Chen, he gives the family farm on the condition that he visits it weekly.
 The last recipient named Sarah Lee is unknown to the family and receives his vintage sports car if she learns to drive.
 The final condition of the will is that Mr. Wong is to be buried in his home village in China, but the Chinese embassy rules require that his body be accompanied by a family member, which initially all the family members refuse to do.

 In order for the will to be valid, it needs to be signed by its recipients; Choi finds they are reluctant to do so for a variety of reasons.
 Mike, who runs a successful Italian restaurant, lives a very Anglicised life and wants to build a multiplex complex over his father's restaurant.
 Cherry and her husband are disappointed that they did not receive the family warehouse which they ran.
 Mr. Chen is an illegal immigrant who arrived with Mr. Wong in 1936; while Mr. Wong later gained citizenship, Mr. Chen has kept away from the authorities and has not left Chinatown for the last two decades.
 In her pursuit of getting the will signed by all parties, Choi acts as a go-between for the different family members.

 Ah Ying eventually signs the will and agrees to accompany her husband's body back to China.
 This act prompts Cherry to sign the will.
 While trying to persuade Mike to sign, Choi falls in love with him.
 On the day that Mr. Wong's body is due to be sent to China, Mike finds his mother and agrees to accompany her.
-While waiting for Mike's return, Choi discovers that Sarah Lee was Mr. Wong's secret British mistress.
+While waiting for Mike's return, Choi discovers that Sarah Lee is Mr. Wong's secret British mistress.
 Choi and Mike reunite at the family farm now owned by Mr. Chen who has left Chinatown.
 Mike gives Choi a gift from China of a traditional dress.
 Choi also discovers that the last phone call Mr. Wong made was to his brother in China informing him that his wife and his son Mike would soon be visiting the village.